sametacar/smt-select/README.md

-# SmtSelect 🚀
+# smt-select 👆

 A high-performance, lightweight, and customizable **Angular Select Component** with built-in Virtual Scroll and Search capabilities.
-This project contains both the `smt-select` library and a demo application showcasing its features.

 ## ✨ Features